Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 It’s also possible to access the information via the internet by signing up for a PACER account in the federal court system.
 But it’s a costly move usually done by bankruptcy attorneys.

 One thing to remember is that when you file for bankruptcy you must list all the people you owe money to.
-No one is bound to secrecy, though the chances of your bankruptcy becoming the talk of the Women’s Club are not anything to lose sleep over.
+No one is bound to secrecy, though the chances of your bankruptcy becoming the talk of the town are not anything to lose sleep over.

 Will My Employer Find Out?